 Forecasting when and where tornadoes form is a challenging research topic.
-Many previous studies have focused on tornado formation over the Great Plains, but relatively little research has been conducted on this topic over the southeastern US.
+Many previous studies have focused on tornado formation over the Great Plains, but relatively little research has been conducted on this topic over the Southeastern United States.
 In this region, land surface characteristics differ considerably from the Great Plains.
 These characteristics include, e.g., more variable terrain and larger and denser forested areas, which can impact the development, structure, and intensity of severe thunderstorms and tornadoes.

 There is a Tech Memo titled Small Unmanned Aircraft System (sUAS) measurements during the 2016 Verifications of the Origins of Rotation in Tornadoes Experiment Southeast (VORTEX-SE) available here.